Performers Information for 2010 / 2011 |

 £280 for a run of shows, or £70 for a single performance.
 (This should remain the same

-programme you are doing a show in Edinburgh while the Fringe is on, rather than being part
+doing a show in Edinburgh while the Fringe is on, rather than being part of the

 You will have to